Description

 We are proud to present an all original 1950 Fender Broadcaster in its original Blond finish, made in Fullerton, California.

-The 1950 Fender Broadcaster is the first commercial electric guitar in the world — the one that started it all.
-It features a solid, lightweight ash body and a wonderfully shaped fretted maple neck with 21 frets and black dot position markers.
-Single “round” string tree.
-Original individual closed-shell “single” Kluson Deluxe tuners marked “PAT APPLD 2356766,” with oval metal buttons and slot-head screws.
-Taller dome knobs, and all screws on this guitar are slot-head screws — as they should be, including the truss rod.
-The headstock, with its original maple plug, is as clean as it gets, featuring the original, crisp Fender Broadcaster decal.
-Includes the original brass saddles on the bridge, which intonate perfectly.
+It features a solid, lightweight ash body and a beautifully shaped fretted maple neck with 21 frets and black dot position markers.
+A single “round” string tree is present.
+The original individual closed-shell Kluson Deluxe tuners are marked “PAT APPLD 2356766,” with oval metal buttons and slot-head screws.
+The guitar features taller dome knobs, and all screws are correct slot-head types — including the truss rod nut.